michalkordyzon/michalkordyzon.github.io/README.md

 ## I am a data scientist working @IBM.

-In 2023 and 2023 I was doing genAI projects using IBM watsonx.ai platform (IBM's vessel for LLMs).
-Most projects were about bots and RAG apps, some projects were about generating reports from tabular data, or about searching in large databases (like patents).
+In 2023 and 2024 I was doing mainly genAI projects with watsonx.ai (IBM's vessel for LLMs).
+Most projects were about bots and RAG apps, some about creating reports from tabular data, and about searching in large patent databases.
+2025 begins with agents, RAG apps gets complex and are more capable.

-## My interests before genAI era were:
+## My interests before genAI era :

    * ### Machine Learning & Data Governance